 You see life carrying on around you, but you may not be ready for life to carry on yet.
 You may need time to acknowledge, grieve and commemorate your loss.

 Loneliness and isolation can have a negative impact on your mental health.
 Pregnancy loss can make you feel alone in different ways.
-You may feel physically unable to go out to see friends, family due to lockdown or because it’s too difficult emotionally to see pregnant women or children.
+You may feel physically unable to go out to see friends and family due to lockdown.
+It might also be too difficult emotionally to see pregnant women or children.
 But this might mean you miss out on valuable sources of comfort and support.
-You might have lots of people around you but none of them seem to understand how you feel or care for you in the way you would like.
+You might have lots of people around you.
+However, none of them seem to understand how you feel.
+They do not care for you in the way you would like.

-I have worked with clients who had a need to tell their story, talk about fears, anxiety of being pregnant again, voiced a need to ‘remember’ their baby and mark their loss but may not feel entitled to do so or not know how.
-I provide a safe non-judgemental space where my clients can process their loss in their own time, in a way that they need to and in a validating space.
+I have worked with clients who had a need to talk about fears and the anxiety of being pregnant again.
+They voiced a desire to ‘remember’ their baby and mark their loss.
+However, they may not feel entitled to do so or not know how.
+I provide a safe non-judgemental space.
+It allows my clients to process their loss in their own time.
+They can do this in a way that they need to and in a validating space.

 You can find more information about miscarriages at https://www.healthline.com/health/miscarriage